Amangondaliya555/GravityFalls/README.md

 I decided to make a tool to decrypt all of those encrypted texts.
 I will upload here...
 1.Encrypted Message 2.Tool(Simply Python Code) 3.Decrypted Message

+NOTE : PLEASE TRY TO AVOID USING SPECIAL CHARACTERS LIKE @,#,:,! etc.Because there is no meaning of encrypting or decrypting such symbols.

 Things are so much straight forward.
 So happy watching and happy decoding!!